cspr-rad/actus-spec/spec/main.typ

 == Timestamp <type_Timestamp>

+A timestamp is a local datetime in the UTC timezone.
+See @type_LocalDatetime
 #todo(
   "What does a timestamp mean in the actus spec? which granularity? which Timezone? leap seconds?
 Are we sure it's not a 'Day' instead?", )

+== Currency <Currency>

+For each currency, a minimal quantisation must be defined.
+For example, the minimal quantisation of USD may be defined as 1 cent.

+The quantisation factor is defined as the number of minimal quantisations that represent one unit of the currency.
+For example, The quantisation factor of USD is then 100, because 100 cents equals one USD.

+A currency may also have a symbol defined.

+#examples("currency")

+== Amount of money <type_Amount>

+Amounts of money must be represented as an integral amount of a given minimal quantisation of its currency.
+(An amount of money must_not be represented as a floating point number, or an arbitrary-precision rational number.)
+For example, one USD can be represented as `100` cents if the quantisation factor is chosen to be 100.

+#todo(
+  "Specify i64 vs i128.
+Are 128 bits necessary?
+Probably, if people choose their quantisation factor too large or we want to future-proof against inflation(?).", )

+#todo(
+  "Specify i64 vs u64: we probably want separate types for positive amounts and possibly-negative amounts.", )

+#examples("amount")

+== Positive amount of money <type_PositiveAmount>

+A positive amount of money is an amount of money (see @type_Amount) with the additional restriction that it must not be negative.

+#examples("positive-amount")

 == Contract concepts
 === Terms